 When are the embryos shipped to our clinic?

 Embryos are shipped to your clinic after you are matched, the adoption agreement and relinquishments are signed, and we have made sure that all the requirements of the clinic, the Food and Drug Administration (FDA), and of the state into which they are being transferred have been met.

 Most likely, yes!
 The embryos may have a better chance at survival if they are thawed by the same clinic which initially froze them.
 If you are interested in traveling to your embryos, Nightlight can help you explore that option and coordinate with the clinic.

 If you have do not achieve a pregnancy and give birth to your child(ren) after thawing and/or transferring all of the embryos you adopted from your match you can choose to be matched with a new genetic family for a reduced fee.
 If none of your embryos survive after being thawed, you will be matched again without additional fees.
 Alternatively, you may use/update your home study to pursue a domestic or international adoption.

 How many post adoption reports are required after the birth of our child(ren)?

 One post adoption report is required six weeks after your baby is born.
 In addition, pictures and updates of your child(ren) are required three additional times during the first year, and once a year thereafter.
 This correspondence should be separate from the information you share with your genetic family and serves as our way of knowing your child is healthy and happy, and can help us identify and provide you with any additional services or referrals, as needed.

-If, after prayer, you and your spouse, feel that Generations Adoptions is where God is directing you then you should choose Generations Adoptions.
+If, after prayer, you and your spouse, feel that the Snowflakes Embryo Adoption Program is where God is directing you then you should choose Nightlight Christian Adoptions.